This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Here’s more about some of the many benefits of grapes:

-1. Support Longevity
+1. Support longevity

 Who doesn’t want to eat foods that will help them have a longer, healthier life?
 Well, grapes may be one of those amazing foods due to the phytonutrients found within them.
-What makes grapes great for longevity?

 Resveratrol, which is a stilbene phytonutrient mostly found in grape skins but also found in the seeds and flesh, has been shown to increase expression of three genes all related to longevity.

 Studies indicate that resveratrol content varies significantly with genetic background, but generally, resveratrol content is highest in grapes’ skins.
 This is the compound that is thought to help extend people’s life spans.
-In fact, some of the longest-living cultures, like those in the blue zones, include grapes in their diets.
+In fact, some of the longest-living cultures, like those in the blue zones, regularly include grapes in their diets.

 Metabolic syndrome, obesity and related conditions, such as heart disease, are the most prevalent nutrition-related issues in the United States.